General FAQs

 - Regular delivery outside the overnight zone: 2-day shipping

-- Express delivery: early next-day delivery within the overnight zone, or 1-day delivery outside it
+- Express delivery: Early next-day delivery within the overnight zone, or 1-day delivery outside it.

 For faster delivery or any questions about shipping, please contact us.
 Shipping rates and local delivery information can be found below.